 As I get rid of stuff in my room, I’m appreciating the value in the things I keep, which makes me less likely to go buy stuff just to make myself feel good.
 That helps me save money and keep an easier living space.
-Having a clear mind like that helps me stay focused on things like losing weight.
+According to this PhenQ review having a clear mind like that helps me stay focused on things like losing weight.
 It’s all connected.

 I’m seeing that there’s a lot of stuff in my life to unstuff.
 I’m attempting to unstuff my debt (slowly… but surely.
 You know who is KILLING this debt repayment stuff?
 ROBYN.
 Go read this post like RIGHT NOW).
 I’m attempting to unstuff my body.
 I’m attempting to unstuff my closet, my room, under my bed, the drawers, the bathroom, my car, the garage…. not all at once, obviously.
 I’m just realizing that having lots of stuff doesn’t make me happy.
 Doing lots of THINGS makes me happy.
 Seeing lots of PEOPLE makes me happy.
 Being lots of places, drinking lots of coffee, having lots of conversations, hiking lots of miles… all stuff that makes me happy.
 Stuff isn’t cutting it anymore, and I’m tired of it.